Introducing the inaugural HEMA tournament for

-- Closed-fist punches are forbidden.
-Open-palm strikes, “straight-arms,” pushes, traps, and checks are allowed (though non-scoring) hand/arm-based techniques.
-Fighters wearing metal gauntlets may not strike with their hands in any fashion; violators will be penalized at the director’s discretion.
+- Closed-fist punches are forbidden, only open-palm strikes, “straight-arms”, pushes, traps, and checks are allowed (though non-scoring) although fighters wearing metal gauntlets may not strike with their hands in any fashion; violators will be penalized at the director’s discretion.

 - Submission grappling techniques whose inherent nature is serious injury (fractured bones, dislocated joints, suffocation, and the like) MUST be stopped short of full application by the competitors.
 Failure to do so will result in ejection from the tournament.